ailla-lab/tools-book/docs/vocabulary.md

 ### Computer Adaptive Test of Size & Strength (CATSS)

+CATSS aims to assess vocabulary size, i.e. knowledge of word meaning.
+However, in an attempt to overcome the basic limitation of size tests by testing each word in more detail, four degrees of strength of knowledge are assessed.
+Each word is tested in four modalities
+(i.e. productive recall, receptive recall, productive recognition, receptive recognition), as demonstrated using the word ‘melt’ below.

 Aviad-Levitzky, T., Laufer, B., & Goldstein, Z. (2019).
 The new computer adaptive test of size and strength (CATSS): Development and validation.
 Language Assessment Quarterly, 16(3), 345-368

 ### Picture VST (PVST)